COVID-19 pandemic in the Philippines: Retail

-According to the Philippine Retailers Association, the "total retail environment" saw a decline of 30–50%.
-SM Investments, the country's largest retailer, saw a decline of 10–20% in domestic sales.
-Despite the decline, most retail stores that provide essential services, including supermarkets, convenience stores, hardware stores, and pharmacies, remained open across the country to sustain consumers while other establishments at malls closed down.
-Such retail stores, however, imposed strict social distancing measures with some supermarkets only allowing 50 customers inside at a time and placing stickers on the floor to indicate that customers must stand one meter apart from each other.
-Stores were also regularly disinfected and customers were required to undergo a temperature check before entering.
-In the Greater Manila Area, several online grocers continued to operate, but with limited delivery slots.
-After most industries in the country being closed for two months, many stores in the retail sector are already allowed to open under revised guidelines of eased community quarantines.
+According to the Philippine Retailers Association, the "total retail environment" declined by 30–50%.
+SM Investments, the country's largest retailer, saw domestic sales decline by 10–20%.
+Despite the decline, most retail stores providing essential services, including supermarkets, convenience stores, hardware stores, and pharmacies, remained open across the country to sustain consumers while other establishments at malls closed down.
+Stores imposed strict social distancing measures, with some supermarkets only allowing 50 customers inside at a time and placing stickers on the floor to indicate that customers must stand one meter apart from each other.
+Stores were also regularly disinfected, and customers were required to undergo a temperature check before entering.
+In the Greater Manila Area, several online grocers continued to operate with limited delivery slots.
+After most industries in the country were closed for two months, many stores in the retail sector were allowed to open under revised community quarantine guidelines.

 Panic buying and hoarding became rampant across the country, especially with essential goods such as food and sanitation products.
-The Philippine Amalgamated Supermarkets Association reported that the purchases of masks, alcohol, and other personal hygiene products in supermarkets across the country had already surged, urging the public against panic buying.
+The Philippine Amalgamated Supermarkets Association reported that purchases of masks, alcohol, and other personal hygiene products in supermarkets across the country had surged, and urged the public against panic buying.

-Economic think-tank Fitch Solutions forecasts that the consumer and retail sector, especially non-essential businesses, would be one of the hardest-hit sectors in the Philippines as it loses sales revenue for an entire month due to the Luzon enhanced community quarantine (Luzon accounts for 73% of the country's GDP).
-Fitch Solutions forecasts the household final consumption expenditure for the country in 2020 to expand by 6.7% year-over-year, which was adjusted from a "pre-coronavirus projection" for 2020 of 7% growth year-over-year.
+Economic think-tank Fitch Solutions forecasted that the consumer and retail sector, especially non-essential businesses, would be one of the hardest-hit sectors in the Philippines, as it would lose sales revenue for an entire month due to the Luzon enhanced community quarantine (Luzon accounts for 73% of the country's GDP).
+Fitch Solutions also forecasted the household final consumption expenditure for the country in 2020 to expand by 6.7% year-over-year, which was adjusted from a "pre-coronavirus projection" for 2020 of 7%.

 Mall operators across the country, such as Ayala, Megaworld, SM, Robinsons, and Vista, initially shortened the operating hours of their malls to comply with government quarantine measures.
-While doing so, malls were asked to implement social distancing measures; for example, several malls implemented a "single-seat gap" policy in cinemas, in which moviegoers were required to sit one seat apart from each other.
-However, most malls in the country have since limited their operations to establishments providing essential services, particularly groceries, banks, and hardware stores.
+Malls were also asked to implement social distancing measures; for example, several malls implemented a "single-seat gap" policy in cinemas, in which moviegoers were required to sit one seat apart from each other.
+Most malls in the country later limited their operations to establishments providing essential services, particularly groceries, banks, and hardware stores.